 Walking across woodlands and along old ruins and walls, my inner forager leaps into action.

-This week on the survival series, I’m going back to fungi and am looking at other edible treat that’s worth nabbing if you’re in a hurry:
+This week on the survival series, I’m going back to fungi and am looking at another edible treat that are worth nabbing if you’re in a hurry:

 Horn of Plenty or the Trumpet of Death